dougolson/Algorithmic-Music/README.md

 [Gustavo Diaz Jerez](http://www.gustavodiazjerez.com/?page_id=54&lang=en) has written a lot about the subject of algorithmic music, number sequences, mappings etc.

+I have a few files available on [soundcloud](https://soundcloud.com/mrcolson) if you'd like to hear what this sounds like.

 Thanks to Nuno Jesus for the cool logo!